thevinter/thevinter.github.io/_posts/2021-02-02-one-step-at-a-time.md

 Nicholas hesitated for a few instants but then realized he had no other choice and stepped forward

-*"No need to, am coming out"* he said, as he was exiting, completely naked, his hiding spot.
+*"No need to, am coming out"* he said, as he was exiting, completely naked, from his hiding spot.

 <button title="Click to show/hide content" type="button" onclick="if(document.getElementById('spoiler') .style.display=='none') {document.getElementById('spoiler') .style.display=''}else{document.getElementById('spoiler') .style.display='none'}">Spoiler</button>